quang2719/Book-Recommend-System---SIC-Capston-Project/README.md

 * Streamlit 🚀

 ## My Role 🧑‍💻

-In this project, I contributed to the following tasks:
+As the team leader, I oversaw the entire project and actively contributed to the following tasks:

-* Data Preprocessing: Cleaning and preparing the data for model consumption. 🧹
-* Data Visualization: Creating charts and visualizations to gain insights from the data. 📊
+Project Management: Defined project scope, set deadlines, and ensured smooth collaboration among team members. 📅 Data Preprocessing: Led the data cleaning and preparation process to ensure data quality and consistency. 🧹 Data Visualization: Guided the creation of insightful charts and visualizations to aid in data understanding and decision-making. 📊
-* KNN Model Building: Implementing and training a KNN model for book recommendations. 🧩
-* Autoencoder Model Building: Designing, training, and utilizing an Autoencoder model to extract latent features of books. 🧬
+KNN Model Building: Provided technical guidance and support in implementing and training the KNN model. 🧩 Autoencoder Model Building: Supervised the design, training, and utilization of the Autoencoder model for feature extraction. 🧬
-* Model Comparison: Evaluating and comparing the performance of KNN and Autoencoder models. ⚖️

 ## Demo 🎬